maths/stack-web/website_files/CaseStudies/2024/AIM_meeting.md

 5. Addressing Implementation Challenges: Identify and tackle common challenges in adopting open-source tools like STACK, including technical compatibility issues and resistance to change.
 Emphasize the importance of community support, professional development, and iterative feedback loops to improve the integration of STACK and similar tools.

 ### Conclusion

-As the momentum from this workshop carries forward, the participants have committed themselves to leading the way in enhancing mathematics education through innovative technologies.
+The meeting ended with a sense of real momentum, and the participants have committed themselves to leading the way in enhancing mathematics education through innovative technologies.
 The workshop has not only laid the groundwork for future collaborations but also set a clear path for the continued development and improvement of tools like STACK, ultimately benefiting students and educators across diverse learning environments.